Norblit/TogaSushi/README.md

 **The source files contain sensitive data related to the database that is necessary for the backend system to function properly.
 However, I am taking steps to ensure that this data is secured before providing the full code.**

-**You can view the video presentation [here](https://github.com/Norblit/TogaSushi/blob/main/projVidComp.mp4) though you may have to download it**
+**You can view the video presentation [here](https://github.com/Norblit/TogaSushi/blob/main/projVidComp.mp4) though you may have to download it.**

 ## Tech Stack